 Plant species diversity will be measured once or twice annually in the field.
-The plot-based method yields plant species data at multiple scales that will provide an understanding of changes in composition, distribution, abundance, and the presence of non-native plant species.
+The plot-based method yields plant species data at multiple scales that will provide an understanding of changes in composition, distribution, and abundance, of native and non-native plant species.
 The data will be comparable within and across NEON sites and to other continental vegetation efforts to allow for a comprehensive understanding of the impacts of the drivers of change on the diversity of plant species and the functional role they play in ecological systems.